pivotal-mea-pa/qnb-workshop/dotnet-core-tdd-concourse-cf/net-core-app/delegating-data-responsibility.en.md

     }
 }
 ```

+**Note:** The initial implementation just throws a `NotImplementedException` so that the class will compile, but it would be equally valid to not implement the method at all yet, and have the IDE or CLI complain when you try to run the tests later on.
+It's a good idea to write your tests first, following the paradigms of TDD.

 The tests for the `NoteRepository` will look similar to the `NotesController` tests, as we are moving the source of the data down to this level.
 ```c#